oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.6
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.7
--- Description: This version secures the get_my_role() helper function by setting -- a non-mutable search_path, resolving a security warning from the Supabase linter.
+-- Description: This version adds a policy to allow any authenticated user to -- read the school_fee_items table, which is necessary for students to view their fee statements.
 -- ==================================================================

 -- ==================================================================